DevHashira/DevHashira/README.md

 I specialize in mobile development with a strong backend and AI foundation.
 My mission is to build mobile-first experiences powered by AI and data science to create meaningful impact — especially in emotional well-being and smart automation.

-I work with clean code, scalable architecture, and a vision focused on purposeful tech.

 ---

 ## 📬 Contact Me